 “Everybody Can Be Great, Because Anybody Can Serve” ~ Martin Luther King, Jr.

-life and legacy of Dr. Martin Luther King, Jr. This intergenerational event
+and legacy of Dr. Martin Luther King, Jr. This inter-generational event will

 Come on your own or with your family and friends!
 We ask that any volunteers

-with you to promote Dr. King's legacy of tolerance, peace, and equality and
+you to promote Dr. King’s legacy of tolerance, peace and equality and increase

-increase our community's commitment to service and justice.
+our community’s commitment to service and justice.
 This fun and inspirational day